Clamentos/FabRISC/src/spec/Section6.typ

             [PERFCB], [*Performance counter bank*: \ This bank is composed of CRFS number of registers which can be used for performance diagnostic, timers and counters.
 These registers are all $"CLEN" + 8$ bits wide, not privileged, private for each hart and are only needed when the system implements the PERFC module.],

-            [SPRB], [*Special purpose register bank*: \ This bank is composed of various special purpose registers used to keep track of the system status.
-The number of these registers as well as their width can vary depending on which modules are chosen and some are privileged, while others are not.]
+            [SPRB], [*Special purpose register bank*: \ This bank is composed of various special purpose registers used to keep track of the system status and operation.
+The number of these registers as well as their width can vary depending on which modules are chosen plus some are privileged, while others are not.]
         )),

-        [FabRISC provides a 2-bit ISA parameter called *Scalar Register File Size (SRFS)* to indicate the number of registers of the scalar file.
+        [FabRISC provides the *Scalar Register File Size (SRFS)* 2-bit ISA parameter, to indicate the number of registers of the scalar file.
 Depending on the value of this parameter, the calling convention will differ slightly.
 The possible values are listed in the following table:],

         align(center, table(